aurielfournier/CV/Auriel_Fournier_CV.md

 ## Peer-Reviewed Publications

 <!---
 - a - *In Review* Butler, C.J., **Fournier, A.M.V.**, Wilson, Jennifer K. Using Multiple Stable Isotopes to Investigate Migratory Connectivity in Yellow Rails, LeConte's Sparrows, and Sedge Wrens.
 - c - *In Review* **Fournier, A.M.V.**, Mengel, D.C., Krementz, D.G.
-Virginia and Yellow Rail Autumn Migration Phenology and Habitat Use in the Mississippi Flyway
+Virginia and Yellow Rail Autumn Migration Phenology and Habitat Use in the Mississippi Flyway b *In Review* **Fournier, A.M.V.**, Krementz, D.G., Mengel, D.C.
+Autumn Migration Habitat Use of Sora in the Mississippi Flyway
 -->

  6 **Fournier, A.M.V.**, Krementz, D.G.
 In Press *Nocturnal Distance sampling All-Terrain Vehicle Surveys for Non-Breeding Rails* **The Wildlife Society Bulletin**